Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast

-In the morning we head out to explore this thriving metropolis on a walking tour that will take in some of the residential and more traditional neighbourhoods of the city - Nippori, Yanesen and Nezu, for a glimpse of life in Tokyo far away from the neon lights of the business district.
-We'll take our time and end in Ueno in time to explore the market and pick up some lunch.
-The afternoon is left free to explore further.
-You will be provided with an IC transport card providing unlimited travel on public transport around the city.
-Possible destinations include the Meiji shrine and Shinjuku area, where the latest electronic gadgets dazzle from glowing shop-fronts or take a boat along the Sumida River for a more relaxing experience.
+This morning, we'll head out to explore this thriving metropolis on a walking tour that will take in some of the residential and more traditional neighbourhoods of the city - Nippori, Yanesen and Nezu, for a glimpse of life in Tokyo far away from the neon lights of the business district.
+We'll end up in Ueno with time spare to explore the market and pick up some lunch.

 Day 3: Express Train To Matsumoto; Visit The Impressive Castle